M4n0zz/ASIforTimOS/README.md

 # Auto Script Installer (ASI)
-Designed for [BlipBlopMenu2](https://github.com/M4n0zz/BlipBlopMenu2) or TimOS environment on English versions of Pokémon Red, Blue, and Yellow.
+Designed for [TimOS](https://glitchcity.wiki/wiki/Guides:Nickname_Writer_Codes#Installing_a_RAM_writer_environment_(TimOS)) or [BlipBlopMenu2](https://github.com/M4n0zz/BlipBlopMenu2) environment on English versions of Pokémon Red, Blue, and Yellow.

 When using Nickname Writer, imported scripts typically are lost after restarting the game or entering a trainer battle.
 In contrast, TimOS provides an SRAM-based environment that allows scripts to persist in memory.

-ASI is designed to fully utilize this feature by automatically installing your scripts and making them permanently accessible via the TimOS script selector.
+ASI is designed to fully utilize this feature by automatically installing your scripts and make them permanently accessible via the TimOS script selector.

 **Getting Started with ASI**

 First, make sure your script runs correctly using Nickname Writer.
-Once ASI installs the script, it moves and saves it in unused memory space — so it's important that everything works properly beforehand to avoid issues.
+Once ASI installs the script, it moves and saves it in unused memory memory — so it's important that everything works properly beforehand to avoid issues.

 There are two ways to use ASI, depending on your script’s complexity and its logic:

 - **HEX ASI (Easy):**
-Use this method for installing simple or moderately complex scripts in raw HEX format, as long as they contain only relative jumps.
+Use this method to install simple or moderately complex scripts in raw HEX format, as long as they contain only relative jumps.
 It’s beginner-friendly and doesn't require a compiler.

 - **ASM ASI (Advanced):**
-Choose this method for scripts that need to be placed at specific memory addresses.
+Choose this method for scripts that need to be placed in specific memory addresses.
 This requires using (Quick)RGBDS to compile your .asm files into installable payloads.

 -----

 **HEX ASI Instructions**
 1. **Replace XX:**
-In the installer code, replace XX with the hexadecimal size of your script.
+In the installer's hex payload, replace XX with the hexadecimal number of byte number your script consists of.
 You can use a decimal-to-hex calculator to get the correct value.

 2. **Append your script:**